I am trained in many different styles of counselling.

 Counselling is a chance to talk about topics and feelings you can't discuss with family and friends.
-We can talk about anger, anxiety, depression – and topics such as work, relationships, addiction, sex, money, illness, anything.
+We can talk about anger, anxiety, depression – and topics such as work, relationships, addiction, sex, money, illness, religion, anything.

 If something is difficult to talk about, there is no rush.
 On the other hand, you might like to go straight to the heart of the matter.

 We are all different.
 My aim is to help you find your own voice and way of being in the world.

 I have an interest in how our experiences growing up can affect us.
 How we were brought up, upsetting incidents in the home and at school, etc, can have a big impact.
 Looking at these experiences can help make sense of them and help us to feel better.

 Another approach is to ask: “What keeps happening?”
 We can get stuck in patterns and types of relationship, and looking at these can help break the cycle.

 Counselling can also be used to explore life’s big questions: “What is life for and how can I make the most of it?”
 To this end, I have an interest in religious and spiritual topics, with no personal agenda.

 Counselling can be challenging, but it can also be exciting to discover new ideas and ways of being in the world.

 I invite you to bring whatever is on your mind.
 Sometimes our thoughts race and it is difficult to relax.
 Counselling can be a chance to take time out and rest.
 I might suggest breathing or mindfulness exercises.

 I have been involved in counselling and psychotherapy since 2009.
 I have a Masters degree and a Diploma in counselling and psychotherapy, and a degree majoring in psychology.